catenax-ng/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 ### Technical errors

 Technical errors occur when there is a problem with the API itself.
+The errors are handled by react-query and the user receives a visual error message.

+### Routing errors

+Since the application is using react-router, it is possible to manually navigate to routes that are invalid.
+In this case, a seperate "Error Page" is used to display the routing error message.

-### Functional errors
+### Authentication errors

-Functional errors occur when there is a problem with the data that is being processed or external systems are unavailable and data cannot be sent / fetched as required for the process.
-While the system might not be able to provide the required function at that moment, it may work with a different dataset or as soon as the external systems recover.
+If an authentication error is encoutered, the previous token is invaidated and user is automatically redirected to the welcome page.

 ## Development concepts